lukasz-madon/awesome-remote-job/README.md

   1. [Remote Companies on Careers SO](http://talent.stackoverflow.com/companies?searchTerm=&location=&allowsremote=true)
   1. [Remote Working](https://github.com/greatghoul/remote-working) - A list of remote working resources for Chinese.
   1. [The Caravanserai](http://www.thecaravanserai.co/) - Co-living provider.
+  1. [The Remoter Library](https://www.remoter.com/) - Learn about recruiting, leadership, management and scaling remote teams from seasoned remoters.
   1. [WorkFrom](https://workfrom.co/) - Find coffee shops that are good to work from.

 ## License